elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

 ---
 title: Memento Design Pattern
-description: Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.
+description: The memento pattern is a behavioral pattern that allows you to save and restore an object's previous state without revealing its implementation details.
 sidebar_position: 7
 sidebar_label: Memento
 ---